 Understanding Transocean's Unusual Options Activity

-Shares of Transocean (NYSE:RIG) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $3.5.
+Transocean (NYSE:RIG) shares experienced unusual options activity on Thursday.
+The stock price moved up to $3.68 following the option alert.

 - Option Type: SWEEP